eigentaylor/eigentaylor.github.io/_previews/2026-07-02-better-choices-strategy.md

 I primarily focus on the three-candidate case, but some of these results generalize beyond that.
 Warning to the reader: this post is a bit more technical than my usual.

+You can go to [this link](https://eigentaylor.github.io/weakest-link/graph.html) to see the sort of visual "companion tool" to the analysis below.

 ## The Model

 Rather than have a profile- or voter-centric model, we focus entirely on the election results themselves.
 Precise margins are not as important as their relative sizes (particularly for minimax).
 Hence, we identify election states with an ordered sequence of matchup results.
 For an election with 3 candidates, we define a state as